gmc-code/PC-algorithms1/docs/README.md

 PC-algorithms
 ==================================================

-These docs will help you with your python coding
+These docs cover some key aspects of algorithms, including control structures and their pseudocode.
+There are many examples of using python in maths.